katharinakoal/ngx-qrcode-svg/README.md

 ### Set colors with plain css

-If you don't pass explicit values to the `color` oder `backgroundColor` inputs of this component, you can style your QR code with regular css like this:
+If you don't pass explicit values to the `color` or `backgroundColor` inputs of this component, you can style your QR code with regular css like this:

 ```html
 <qrcode-svg class="qrcode" value="The content you want show as QR code"></qrcode-svg>